tomshaw650/KF6012-coursework/documentation/v1/API/Endpoints/affiliation.md

   - `$sql` is set to the SQL query to get all affiliation/author info from the database.
   - `setSQL()` is called to set the SQL query.

+## Parameters

+The `Affiliation` class contains the following parameters:

+- `?search` - This allows the client to type in the searchbar and add to the query.
+Here, it returns all entries where the search entry matches the author's name, or affiliations they have.

 ## Authors

 The `Affiliation` class was created by [Tom Shaw](https://github.com/tomshaw650).